MicrosoftDocs/win32/desktop-src/print/getjobnamedpropertyvalue.md

-﻿---
+---
-Description: 'Retrieves the value of the named property for the specified print job on the specified printer.' ms.assetid: 'A9256A7B-B851-498C-94C3-95268D079828'
+Description: Retrieves the value of the named property for the specified print job on the specified printer. ms.assetid: A9256A7B-B851-498C-94C3-95268D079828
 title: GetJobNamedPropertyValue function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetJobNamedPropertyValue function